withtally/Tally-Gas-Refunder/README.md

 ## Contracts

-There are 2 major contracts:
+There are 3 contracts:
 -  Refunder factory
 -  Refunder
+-  Registry

 ### Refunder Factory
 Factory contract used for the deployment of `Refunder` contracts.
 Anyone is able to deploy a refunder contract and configure it for its own needs.
 The factory uses OpenZeppelin's [EIP-1167](https://eips.ethereum.org/EIPS/eip-1167) Clone implementation found [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/Clones.sol) for minimising gas costs.
 - On deployment:
   - `msg.sender` is the initial owner of the `Refunder` contract.
-TODO add registry info

 ### Refunder
 Refunder contract is a standalone, completely independent contract that represents the interest of a given protocol/entity that wants to sponsor a set of function calls.